lgmorand/azure-devops-pipeline-decorators/src/credscan-decorator/readme.md

 # A credential scanner decorator

-This pipeline decorator will inject a banner in all workflows
+This pipeline decorator will inject a credentials scanner whenever it is not already present